v-dj/v-dj/README.md

 ### Hi there 👋

-I'm Vincent, a ~~young~~ new Javascript Web Developper willing to start his journey about awesome app creation ✨
+I'm Vincent, a ~~young~~ new Javascript Web Developer willing to start his journey about awesome app creation ✨
 - 📫 How to reach me : vdeljesus@gmail.com

 #### I'm currently :